-- Students are required to successfully complete the Accuplacer exam prior to registering for the course. - No course prerequisites are required but previous knowledge of medical terminology is helpful. - This position requires students to be on their feet for most of the shift.
-Students should be able to lift more than 50 - Students will be required to undergo a criminal background check and drug screening.
-Students concerned with possible findings on their background check should talk to the Dean of the School of Nursing and Health Sciences before registering for the class. - Student must apply for separate admission in advance by obtaining an application packet in the Office of First Year Experience.
+- Students are required to successfully complete the Accuplacer exam prior to registering for the course. - No course prerequisites are required, but previous knowledge of medical terminology is helpful. - This position requires students to be on their feet for most of the shift.
+Students should be able to lift more than 50 lbs. - Students will be required to undergo a criminal background check and drug screening.
+Students concerned with possible findings on their background check should talk to the Dean of the School of Nursing and Health Sciences before registering for the class. - Students must apply for separate admission in advance by obtaining an application packet in the Office of First Year Experience.
 Available seats are limited.
 See the program contact for specifics and application deadlines. - Students who have previously failed this class will not be able to repeat the course.

 - Students must successfully complete both the theory and lab portions of both courses to be eligible for the licensing examination. - Students must have access to reliable transportation to complete clinical assignments. - Students are expected to demonstrate proof of required immunizations.
-See program advisor for specifics. - The course is offered only spring semester on the Dowagiac campus.
-An accelerated verion of the class is also offered off campus through ABP.
-Please call (574) 277-0691 for information on ABP classes.
+See program advisor for specifics. - Students must pass the CPR course that is given within the Phlebotomy class. - The course is offered only Spring Semester on the Dowagiac campus.